rocky-linux/wiki.rockylinux.org/docs/team/release_engineering/rpm/local_module_builds.md

 be imported into the repo via `modifyrepo_c`.

-Note that the below is based on how `lazybuilder` performs module builds, which is close to MBS+Koji.
+Note that the below is based on how `lazybuilder` performs module builds, which was made to be close to MBS+Koji and is not perfect.
 This is mostly used as a reference.

 ## Contact Information
 | | |